markjprice/apps-services-net8/docs/ch15-blazor-libraries.md

 This chapter is about exploring open-source Blazor component libraries.
 We will look at Radzen Blazor in detail because it is free forever, and many of the other component libraries work in the same way.
 For example, they all include:
 - A NuGet package to install.
 -	Themes, stylesheets, and JavaScript libraries to register, that often work like or integrate with Bootstrap.
--	Namespaces to import, usually in _Imports.razor, so the components are available in your Razor files.
+-	Namespaces to import, usually in `_Imports.razor`, so the components are available in your Razor files.
 -	Services that must be registered as scoped dependency services, and matching components that must be instantiated in shared layouts before you can use features like notifications and dialog boxes.

 Once you have learned how one component library does this, the others are very similar.

 # Understanding open-source Blazor component libraries

-In Chapter 15, Building Web Components Using Blazor, you learned the key concepts around Blazor components and the practicalities of how to build them.
+In *Chapter 15, Building Web Components Using Blazor*, you learned the key concepts around Blazor components and the practicalities of how to build them.
 Most of the time, you do not need to build your own components for common scenarios because there are plenty of Blazor component libraries, as shown in the following alphabetical list:
 - Ant Design Blazor: https://antblazor.com/
 - Blazored libraries and components: https://github.com/Blazored
 - Blazorise: https://blazorise.com/